atreyasha/dotfiles/README.md

 # dotfiles

-This repository contains dotfiles for a minimal Arch Linux build.
-The applications include `i3-gaps`, `emacs`, `neomutt` and many more.
+This repository contains dotfiles for a minimal Arch Linux build called [`monix`](https://github.com/atreyasha/monix).
+Dotfiles include `i3-gaps`, `emacs`, `neomutt` and many more.
 Below is a screenshot of a sample workspace:

 <p align="center">
 <img src="./docs/screenshot.png" width="700">